 I wished I could visit Malaysia again.
 No, not just Batu Caves.
 The Kuala Lumpur (Petronas) tower.
 The Genting Highlands and its super fun rides.
 All of them!
 Well, that’s for another time.

-On a final note, Batu Caves is definitely worth visiting from a traveler’s perspective.
+On a final note to end this Batu Caves guide, Batu Caves is definitely worth visiting from a traveler’s perspective.

 *This post contains affiliate link(s) where I receive a commission upon purchases at no additional cost of the products to you.
 I only recommend products and services I trust.